pairinteraction/pairinteraction/docs/installation.rst

     Advanced examples for the usage of CMake to build the software for various operating systems can be found in the :github:`workflows <tree/master/.github/workflows>` directory of the pairinteraction repository.

 If you want to build only the C++ part and want to have more control over the build process, you can run the tasks that have been executed by `pip`_ / `uv`_ manually.
-For this, you have to first install the some python build dependencies manually.
+For this, you have to first install the python build dependencies manually.

 Again, we strongly recommend installing the dependencies into a virtual environment using `uv`_: